The basic laws about sex are that people can’t have sex together if:

 When one person does not agree to sex

-Sexual assault includes rape, incest and sexual offences against adults and children.
+Sexual offences include rape, incest and sexual assault against both adults and children.

-- you agreed but then changed your mind, and the other person knows or should have known this and continues when you don’t want them to
+- you agreed to sex but then changed your mind, and the other person did not believe on reasonable grounds that you continued to consent

 - someone has sex with you or touches you sexually when you are asleep, unconscious or so affected by alcohol or drugs that you are not able to agree.

 If you are a young person thinking about having sex, you need to understand your rights and the law.
-This includes how to prevent an unplanned pregnancy and what you can do if you do get pregnant.
-Find out more about how the law applies to contraception and pregnancy.
+This includes how to prevent an unplanned pregnancy and what you can do if you get pregnant.
+Find out more about how the law applies to .